The many types of Hoya plants (also called wax plants) come in various shapes, sizes, and colors, with over 300 different species.

 Most Recommended Type of Bulb

-Any Hoya plant will grow perfectly normal under artificial lighting — but only if it’s placed under the right kind of bulb.
+Any Hoya plant will grow perfectly normally under artificial lighting — but only if it’s placed under the right kind of bulb.

 Regular T12 tube lights won’t be enough for a Hoya.
 Instead, a high-output light is recommended by most growers, specifically a T5 HO light.

-Hanging the fluorescent bulbs or even mounting them to the wall to provide side-lighting to your plant should be sufficient.
+Hanging the fluorescent bulbs or mounting them to the wall to provide side lighting to your plant should be sufficient.
 While most bulbs can be expensive, they’re worth it in the end.

 Contributing Factors to Grow a Healthy, Happy Hoya